oren/oren.github.io/articles/liberating-structures/README.md

 <!-- numbers -->

 # Liberating Structures (LS)
-This article is in work in progress state.
-I need to think about a clear way to explain it.

 ## 1. What is it?
-LS is a mechanism for unleashing innovation by finding solutions quickly, leveraging everyone's strengths, and having fun
+LS is a mechanism for unleashing innovation by quickly finding solutions, leveraging everyone's strengths, and having fun!

 ## 2. Structures
 * [Celebrity Interview](celebrity-interview/)